2ndborn/HairIsArt/README.md

 Media queries that I was adding were making permanent changes to the desktop.
 After doing some research I found that its was because I was using @media screen and (min-width: 768px).
 I changed this to @media and (min-width: 768px) and it worked.

 ## Deployment

+### Codeanywhere

+1. Go to the [Codeanywhere](https://app.codeanywhere.com/) website.
+2. In the Workspaces section click on “2ndborn-hair-is-art-fkx2jdk36o”.
+3. Once the page is loaded open a new terminal and type “python3 -m http.server”.
+Then press Enter.
+4. Options to open the preview page or the browser will be shown.
+Click on the browser.
+5. The browser will open.

 ### Github
 I used Git hub to host my repository.